datanav/docs/technical/hubspot-businesscentral.rst

 -----------------------------------------
 Before any synchronization can take place, a link between a HubSpot Product and a Business Central Items must be established.

-A new Business Central Items will be created from a HubSpot Product if it is connected to a HubSpot Lineitem, or Lineitemdealassociation that is synchronized into Business Central.
+A new Business Central Items will be created from a HubSpot Product if it is connected to a HubSpot Lineitem, Lineitemdealassociation, Lineitemdealassociationtype, or Lineitemquoteassociationtype that is synchronized into Business Central.

 Once a link between a HubSpot Product and a Business Central Items is established, it will keep in sync between the two systems, regardless of where it is edited.